 - Ways Of Increasing Viewer Retention On Youtube Videos

-Hopefully after reading through the options and why each one might be appealing, I figured I’d give you my top picks for the end screen in case you want to go with what I’ve got.
+Hopefully after reading through the options and why each one might be appealing, I figured I’d give you my top picks for the YouTube End Screen in case you want to go with what I’ve got.

 1. Best Video for Viewer- Top Right

 My main goal is to give the viewer what they want, more content!
 That’s why Best for Viewer get’s the top spot.
 Going for best for viewer means there’s more chance of the viewer getting the best video for them.

 The second best spot, the bottom right, goes to a playlist.
 If the viewer is watching a video giving them beginner blogging tips then chances are they’ll be interested in a playlist full of videos on that subject.